 About Similar Requests by Other Lamas

-Many other prominent lamas including the 14th Dalai Lama have also expressed that students recite the mantra of Guru Rinpoche.
-There is no conflict of interest.
+Many other prominent lamas including the 14th Dalai Lama have expressed that students recite the mantra of Guru Rinpoche.
+For the purpose of this project, there is no conflict of interest.
 All Tibetan denominations and lineages recognize the efficacy of Guru Rinpoche's mantra in overcoming obstacles to the practice of Buddha-dharma and to the restoration of peace, harmony and balance.

-Whether Nyingmapa, Sakyapa, Kagyupa or Gelugpa, we all recite the invocation to Guru Rinpoche, especially on the 10th of the lunar month.
+Whether Nyingmapa, Sakyapa, Kagyupa or Gelugpa, all recite the invocation to Guru Rinpoche, especially on the 10th of the lunar month.
 And among Mahayanists, all mantras are dedicated to the benefit of sentient beings everywhere.
-In the case of someone reporting the same total to lamas of more than one denomination, in one's mind the recitations might be dedicated in the following way: We could say, "This is dedicated to all beings and in particular, to the activity of the 17th Gyalwang Karmapa."
+In the case of someone reporting the same total to lamas of more than one denomination, in one's mind the recitations might be dedicated in the following way for the VGP: We could say, "This is dedicated to all beings and in particular, to the activity of the 17th Gyalwang Karmapa."